Clemmons in Forsyth County, North Carolina — The American South (South Atlantic)

 Location.
 36° 0.22′ N, 80° 24.482′ W. Marker is in Clemmons, North Carolina, in Forsyth County.
 Marker is at the intersection of Tanglewood Park Road and River Birch Creek, on the right when traveling south on Tanglewood Park Road.
+Located in Tanglewood Park, across from the Manor House.
 Touch for map.
-Located in Tanglewood Park, across from the Manor House.
 Marker is in this post office area: Clemmons NC 27012, United States of America.
+Touch for directions.

 Categories. • Colonial Era • Settlements & Settlers • War, French and Indian •